Local artist’s work up for grabs

-Dee, Atkinson and Harrison is auctioning the studio of a local artist on Saturday 17 September at the firm’s salerooms in Driffield.
+Dee, Atkinson and Harrison is auctioning the studio of a Beverley-based artist on Saturday 17 September at the firm’s salerooms in Driffield.

 Andy Mayfield was born in Church Crookham, Hampshire, and educated locally before attending Winchester School of Art in 1968, where he met Brian Eno.